Doisaac/Doisaac/README.md

   <p style="text-wrap:pretty">
-    My two names are <strong>Douglas Isaac</strong>, but my username across all platforms is Doisaac.
+    My two names are <strong>Douglas Isaac</strong>, but my username across all platforms is Doisaac (pronounced <code>/doisac/</code>).
 I was only 11 years old when I took my first
     "Programming Introduction Course".
 Now, at 20 years old, I'm in my third year of Software Development Engineering.
 It has been quite a journey.
   </p>